TS000/lighthouse-developer-portal/docs/running-locally.md

 ### Create a Codespace

-You can create a new codespace by visiting the [lighthouse-embark repo](https://github.com/department-of-veterans-affairs/lighthouse-embark) and by following the listed steps.
+You can create a new codespace by visiting the [lighthouse-developer-portal repo](https://github.com/department-of-veterans-affairs/lighthouse-developer-portal) and by following the listed steps.

 ### Prerequisites